Mike Zunino Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 3.80 team ERA that ranks sixth across all MLB pitching staffs.
+- The Padres have a 3.74 team ERA that ranks fifth across all MLB pitching staffs.

-- Padres pitchers combine to give up 72 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to give up 72 home runs (1.1 per game), the 10th-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.